PeterDrake/drakepedia/control_structures/recursion.md

 ## Questions
 1. :star: What happens if a recursive method with no base case is called?
 1. :star: When is recursion preferable to iteration (using loops)?
+1. :star::star::star: Recursion revolves around a base case and a step from one input to a slightly larger input.
+What mathematical proof technique uses this same idea?
 ## Answers
 1. It keeps calling itself until the call stack fills up all available memory, at which point the program crashes.
 This is called a stack overflow.
 1. Some algorithms are much more clearly stated using recursion rather than iteration.
 These are algorithms that solve a problem by first solving one or more easier problems.
 In general, if you can find a way to express your algorithm iteratively, do that; if, in trying to do this, you find that you need to remember work to do after solving the easier problem, recursion will probably be easier.
+1. Induction.